Tuesday, January 31, 2023

 In 1872, Ann Sharp stated that John D. Lewis had told her that he was disinheriting his son Wiley Lewis because he was reckless and dissipated.
 When asked why Daniel Lewis was disinherited, she said that she did not know.

 By 1840, Daniel Lewis can be found in Crittenden County, Arkansas, where his brother Wiley Lewis still was living.
 Daniel's household is next door to John M D'Spaine who married as his second wife Margaret (Lewis) Daugherty, Daniel's sister after migrating to Hopkins County, Texas.
-Researcher Chuck DeSpain alerted me to the idea that Daniel Lewis had married John DeSpains's sister Tempie DeSpain.
-Both John and Tempie DeSpain were the children of John and Charlotte (Daniel) DeSpain.
+Researcher Chuck DeSpain alerted me to the idea that Daniel Lewis had married John DeSpains's cousin Tempie DeSpain.
+Tempie DeSpain was the daughter of John and Charlotte (Daniel) DeSpain.

 Composition of the Daniel Lewis household, 1840 Crittenden County, Arkansas: